 ISIN codes are popular and often times needed for companies and funds that have investors or are seeking to raise capital.
 An ISIN code has many functions, most prominently the ISIN number is used to clear and settle trades, whether for private or for public companies.
 Those that apply for ISINs will need to create the proper documents for the ISINs to be issued, such as an offering memorandum, prospectus, or other ‘equivalent’ document that outlines the securities being offered, or the securities that need the international securities identification number.

 - An ISIN consists of three main features as exemplified by US-049580485-1 (the dashes are not relevant but are here for example purposes only).
 An ISIN number can be broken down as follows:

-- A two-letter country code, drawn from a list (ISO 6166) prepared by the International Organization for Standardization (ISO).
-This code is assigned according to the location of a company's head office.
-A special code, “XS”. is used for international securities cleared through pan-European clearing systems like Euroclear and CEDEL.
+- A two-letter country code, drawn from a list (ISO 6166) prepared by the International Organization for Standardization or "ISO)" This code is assigned according to the location of a company's head office.
+A different code desigantion, 'XS' is used for international securities cleared through pan-European clearing systems like Euroclear and Clearstream.
 Depository receipt ISIN usage is unique in that the country code for the security is that of the receipt issuer, not that of the underlying security.

-- A nine-digit numeric identifier, called the National Securities Identifying Number (NSIN), and assigned by each country's or region's National Numbering Agency (NNA).
+- A nine-digit numeric identifier, called the National Securities Identifying Number (NSIN), and assigned by each country's or region's .
 If a national number is composed of less than nine digits, it is padded with leading zeros to become a NSIN.
-The numeric identifier has no intrinsic meaning – it is essentially a serial number.
+The numeric identifier has no intrinsic meaning it is essentially a serial number.

 - A single check-digit.
 The digit is calculated based upon the preceding 11 characters/digits and uses a sum modulo 10 algorithm and helps ensure against counterfeit numbers.